11 Things To Do When Your Dog Is Missing

 The absolute panic that comes over you when your dog goes missing is horrendous.

-This checklist tells you everything you need to do if you lose your dog.
+This checklist tells you everything you need to do if your dog is missing.

 1 Contact the local Dog Warden.
 You will find the telephone number on your local council website.